infcloud01/TPMCopilot/TPMCopilot_v1/readme.md

 # 🤖 TPM Copilot: The AI Co-pilot for TPMs

-TPMCopilot is an open-source AI agent to help Technical Program Managers (TPMs) automate administrative overhead.
+TPM Copilot is an open-source AI agent to help Technical Program Managers (TPMs) automate administrative overhead.
 Instead of clicking through endless menus, filters, and dropdowns, you can simply chat with your Jira board in plain English.

 Powered by **LangChain**, **LangGraph**, and **OpenAI**.